 “Our body organs and tissues work much better when they use ketones as a source of fuel, including the brain, heart and the core of our kidneys.
 A happy beating heart is one that is surrounded by layers of healthy fat.
 Both the heart and the brain run at least 25% more efficiently on ketones than on blood sugar.

 Our brain and body do require some glucose.
 The brain can’t store glucose.
 It needs a continuous supply.
 However, protein can be turned into glucose for fuel in our liver.
 We can make the required glucose using “glucogenic amino acids” from protein.
 It’s called gluconeogenesis.

 So this means, our required glucose doesn’t have to come from carbs we eat.
 That’s not to say to go zero carbs, because that’s zero fun.
 It’s just to show you there is no such thing as an “essential carbohydrate.”

 That’s why proper protein intake is important when going keto.
 Too little and you lose muscle mass.
 Too much and you stay in a glucose burning metabolic state.

 Burning Ketones Vs Glucose

 Ketones are the ideal fuel for our bodies unlike glucose – which is damaging, less stable, more excitatory and in fact shortens your lifespan. – Dr. Gabriela

-When we burn fuel, mitochondria’s produces Reactive Oxygen Species (ROS) and free radicals as a form of exhaust.
-Ketones burn cleaner, so ketosis means less ROS and free radical production.
-Once you start lowering carbs and eating more good fats, you’ll see that it has appetite suppressing qualities that you won’t find any other way besides accessing your ketones.
+When we burn fuel, mitochondria produce Reactive Oxygen Species (ROS) and free radicals as a form of exhaust.
+Ketones burn cleaner, so being in ketosis means less ROS and free radical production.
+Once you start lowering carbs and eating more good fats, you’ll see that it has appetite suppressing qualities that you won’t find any other way besides accessing your ketones for energy use.

 Benefits Of A Ketogenic Diet